This recipe for Cuban Pumpkin Flan (Flan de Calabasa) is based on a classic Cuban recipe that uses fresh pumpkin mixed in a creamy custard.

 So that’s where I got my inspiration from to make another classic island favorite recipe: Cuban Pumpkin Flan.

-How to Bake a Pumpkin
+Option 1: Bake a Fresh Pumpkin

 It’s really easy to bake a pumpkin.
 It’s as simple as removing the top, scooping out the seeds and baking the pumpkin, top and all on a sided cookie sheet for about 45-50 minutes at 375 degrees F.